Services

 Can Americans buy property in France?
 A complete guide for US citizens

-2. Rich cultural heritage – US citizens enjoy buying a house surrounded by historic castles, medieval villages, and timeless architecture that offers a truly unique European lifestyle.
+• Rich cultural heritage – US citizens enjoy owning property surrounded by historic castles, medieval villages, and timeless architecture.

-3. Stable real estate market – France's tightly regulated real estate sector protects foreigners during the buying process, ensuring security and transparency when investing in French property.
+• Stable real estate market – France's tightly regulated real estate sector protects foreign buyers during the purchase process, ensuring security and transparency.

-4. Inheritance protections – Buying a house in France provides American expats with clear succession laws that allow property to pass efficiently to heirs, supporting long-term family investment plans.
+• Inheritance protections – French succession laws allow property to pass efficiently to heirs, supporting long-term family investment plans.

-However, some French banks may hesitate to offer mortgages due to US tax regulations like FATCA.
+That said, some French banks may hesitate to offer mortgages due to US tax regulations like FATCA – something worth planning for early in the process.

 Do you need a visa/residency to own property in France?